K-12 Standard Response Protocol Toolkit

 Special Needs Considerations

 It is critical to identify any specific issues that may cause challenges for special needs students and incorporate appropriate actions for notification prior to drills.
-It is not recommended that additional assistance be provided to special needs areas for drills, UNLESS this assistance is part of the plan and those resources will be assigned in an actual emergency.
+It is not recommended that additional assistance be provided to special needs areas for drills, UNLESS this assistance is part of a student’s Individualized Education Plan or 504 Plan.

 The Pre-Drill Briefing